Internal Logistics Management Best Practices: New Technologies and Automation

-As automation continues to proliferate in the warehouse, companies across all industries are asking themselves what technology they really need, how much to invest in it, and what to expect in return.
+As automation continues to proliferate in the manufacturing facility, companies across all industries are asking themselves what technology they really need, how much to invest in it, and what to expect in return.
 Driven by the booming e-commerce sector, the need for omni-channel thinking, a tight labor market, and ever-changing customer demands, shippers need complete, turnkey solutions that help them work smarter, better and faster.

 Achieving those goals isn’t always easy in a world where fulfillment problems have traditionally been resolved with superficial solutions.
 One popular option was to throw more labor at the issue, hoping that having additional hands would ultimately solve it.